 [Heading amended by No. 73 of 2006 s.
 20.]

-24. Director may refer matters to the Commission
+24. Director may refer matters to Commission

 (1) The Director may, if he or she considers it appropriate, refer the whole or part of any matter that is to be determined by the Director, or any question of law arising from such a matter, for hearing and determination by the Commission.